-The Light Cavalry Vehicle (LCV) Bridge uses enhanced ladder sections to form an 8 tonne capacity bridge – the bridge weighing less than ½ tonne, dismantling to 4m sections, carried on vehicle roof.
+The Light Cavalry Vehicle (LCV) Bridge uses enhanced ladder sections to form an 8-tonne capacity bridge – the bridge weighing less than a ½ tonne, dismantling to 4m sections, carried on a vehicle roof.
 The bridge assembled from (enhanced) 4m EasiBridge sections, assembled and crossed in under 5 minutes.
 Maximum span range 12m.
 4m composite decking planks, spanning between main truss node positions limits local bending in ladders.

 EasiBridge combines bridging with extensive force-protection and counter-mobility capabilities.
 Overhead protection and vehicle barriers can be constructed using EasiBridge sections.
 Force protection capabilities include basic systems for overhead trench protection to blast-resistant roofing systems for troop-shelters and man-portable troop accommodation and disaster-relief shelters.

-Basic cover protection systems utilise bridging ladders and decking panels to form trench cover structures up to 3m span.
-Ladder sections can be combined with sheet materials to support 300mm of earth fill as shown in two left side images below.
-For wider positions, ladder sections and joints can be used to create a pitched support.
-The support can be secured by tie rods, thrust blocks or pickets driven into the ground, two right side images below.
+Basic cover protection systems utilise bridging ladders and decking panels to form trench cover structures up to 3m spans.
+Ladder sections can be combined with sheet materials to support 300mm of earth fill as shown in two left-side images below.
+For wider positions, ladder sections and joints can be used to create pitched support.
+The support can be secured by tie rods, thrust blocks or pickets driven into the ground, two right-side images below.

 More complex roof structures can be constructed for use with Hesco or Defencell, or engineering plant excavated defence positions.
 Troop shelters use a wire-tensioning system to increase roof span up to 6m – double the span of incumbent systems.

 All systems formed from 1.5m x 7kg (man-portable) bridging ladders and footbridge decking panels, compatible with plant/equipment-free transport and installation.
 All components can be placed entirely by hand – no power or mechanical plant required.
-Earth-fill can be placed by EasiBridge materials-handling (trolley) conveyor, allowing easily placement of blast-protection fill from ground to roof apex.
+Earth-fill can be placed by EasiBridge materials-handling (trolley) conveyor, allowing easy placement of blast-protection fill from the ground to the roof apex.

 Overhead protection and vehicle barriers can be constructed using Easibridge sections.
 Troop shelters use a wire-tensioning system to increase roof span up to 6m – double the span of incumbent systems.

-In complex urban terrain, contemporary threats include suicide bomber vehicle-borne improvised explosive device (SBVBIED).
+In complex urban terrain, contemporary threats include suicide bomber vehicle-borne improvised explosive devices (SBVBIED).
 Creating a physical barrier at checkpoints, road intersections and other vulnerable points is a key element of any operational concept.
 These barriers have traditionally been prefabricated concrete or gabion type (Hesco and Defencell).
-The former requires a great deal of logistic and engineering support and the latter needs a great deal of fill material and engineering support.
+The former requires a lot of logistics and engineering support and the latter needs a great deal of fill material and engineering support.

 EasiBridge can also be used for counter-mobility.
-Placing EasiBridge on its side with end fixings, and intermediate ground-fixing dowels creates an instant, man-portable, long-span, lightweight barrier.
+Placing EasiBridge on its side creates a man-portable, long-span, lightweight barrier.

 A more robust barrier configuration can be formed by adding a second span, complete with decking, earth-fill and cross-ties to create a dual-skin, earth-filled (cavity) barrier for heavy, concentrated loads, such as SVBIED barriers.
 The EasiBridge cavity-barrier forms an extremely robust, yet highly portable force protection barrier system, all elements weighing less than 7kg, with 1.5m component lengths.